centreon/centreon-plugins/doc/en/developer/plugins_global.md

 * Carefully name your options to make them **self-explanatory**
 * For a given option, **only one format** is possible (either a flag or a value, but not both)
-* Always **check** for values supplied by the user and print a **clear message** when they do not fit with plugin requirements
+* Always **check** the values supplied by the user and print a **clear message** when they do not fit with plugin requirements
-* Set default option value when relevant
+* Set the option to a default value when relevant

 [Table of contents](#table_of_contents)